Shopify/shopify_app/README.md

 $ rails generate shopify_app:home_controller
 ```

 This generator creates an example home controller and view which fetches and displays products using the Shopify API.
+By default, this generator creates an unauthenticated home_controller and a sample protected products_controller.

 Options include:
-* __[beta]__ `with-session-token`: This flag generates an unauthenticated home_controller and a protected sample products_controller.
-It also creates a home view that leverages a session token to fetch products from your products_controller.
-Use this flag if you plan to build a single-page application or to secure your app using JWT session tokens (e.g. `--with-session-token` or `--with-session-token true`).
+* __[Not recommended]__ `with-cookie-authentication` - This flag generates an authenticated home_controller, where the authentication strategy relies cookies.
+By default, this generator creates an unauthenticated home_controller and protected sample products_controller.

 ### Products Controller Generator